speeduino/wiki.js/Configuring_TunerStudio.md

 ### Reset control features
 An optional Speeduino specific boot loader is available that has different methods of controlling the automatic reset.
 The vast majority of users should leave this on the default 'Basic options only'

+### Controller in use
+Select correct processor type that Speeduino board uses.
+Typically this is left to default (Arduino MEGA 2560)

+-   Arduino Mega 2560(Default)
+-   STM32
+-   Teensy

+### NEW_COMMS
+To change between new and old comms protocol.
+Typically this is left to default (NEW_COMMS Activated)

+### CAN_COMMANDS
+Setting not currently in use.

 ## CAN Devices Tab